Smoked Salmon Goat Cheese Scramble – Irresistible breakfast recipe with fluffy scrambled eggs, creamy goat cheese, smoked salmon and fresh dill.

 This whole lox thing started as a way of preserving fish for long periods of time.
 Scandinavians and Germans brought the process to America during the 1800s.
 The cured salmon soon became known as “lox” which was an Americanized version of the Yiddish “laks.”
 At the turn of the 20th century, American Jews began lightly brining their salmon and cold smoking it.
 Cold smoking occurs at a temperature somewhere between 72 and 80 degrees F. It does not cook the fish, but instead imparts a mild, smoky flavor.
 This variety was most popular throughout the delis of the East Coast.

 Like many folks, I adore thinly sliced smoked salmon on a toasted bagel with cream cheese.
 But why stop there?
 There are many ways to enjoy this salty, flavorful treat.
-Lately I’ve been scrambling smoked salmon pieces with eggs, goat cheese, and a little fresh dill.
+Lately I’ve been dressing up my famous scrambled eggs with smoked salmon pieces, goat cheese, and a little fresh dill.
 Scrumptious!
 Serve it with a little sour cream or labaneh cheese on the side… sounds weird, I know, but trust me it’s the best.
 I’m officially addicted, and have enjoyed this combination for breakfast and brinner several times over the past few weeks.
 And yes, in case you’re wondering, it can also be made with plain cured lox.
 Enjoy!

 - 4 large eggs

 - 1 tbsp milk or water

 - 2 oz sliced smoked salmon cut into small pieces heaping 1/3 cup

 - 1/3 cup goat cheese crumbles 1 3/4 oz

 - Scramble the eggs with a whisk or fork in a bowl along with the milk or water for at least 60 seconds, until well mixed, light and fluffy.